-Getting into an accident is definitely stressful – and the last thing you want to deal with.
-But since we do not completely hold our fate, the best thing we can do is to know our rights and implement proper action.
+Getting into an accident is definitely stressful and the last thing you want to deal with.
+But since we cannot completely control the actions of others, the best thing we can do is to know our rights and implement proper action when in a car accident.
 This is specifically important if you are hit by an uninsured driver since you will be dealing with the injuries, property damage, and insurance company.

-Uninsured drivers are a huge problem across the world, especially in America.
+Uninsured drivers are an enormous problem across the nation, especially in Florida.
 It has been estimated that 1 out of 8 American drivers has no insurance.
-Meanwhile, in Sunshine State, around 27 percent drivers are not insured.
+Meanwhile, in Sunshine State, around 27 percent of drivers are not insured.
 Oklahoma, Mississippi, Tennessee, and New Mexico are also among the states with higher rates of uninsured drivers.
 Quite lucky are those who live in New York, Pennsylvania, Maine, and Massachusetts because the rate of uninsured drivers is low.

 If you see the news every day, almost there are cases of accidents.
 But what really happens when you are in an accident with an uninsured driver?

-First of all, that depends on where state you live.
-We have the so-called no-fault and tort states.
+First of all, that depends on where state you live—there are no-fault and tort states.
 Let’s tackle each of them for deeper understanding.

-About 12 states are no-fault – including Florida.
-Here, the damages or injuries are covered by the driver and his/her insurance company regardless of who is at fault.
-While you can file a case against the driver due to the severe collision, your auto insurance will cover you up to the policy restrictions including your deductible and collision or comprehensive coverage levels.
-Hitting an uninsured driver would mean a lot of out of pocket costs for you.
-As a result, many Florida insurance companies offer an optional coverage option called uninsured or underinsured driver to help with these extra out of pocket expenses.
+About 12 states are no-fault—including Florida.
+Here, the damages or injuries are covered by the driver and his/her insurance company, regardless of who is at fault.
+While you can file a case against the driver because of the severe collision, your auto insurance will cover you up to the policy restrictions, including your deductible and collision or comprehensive coverage levels.
+Hitting an uninsured driver would mean a lot of out-of-pocket costs for you.
+As a result, many Florida insurance companies offer an optional coverage option called uninsured or underinsured driver to help with these extra out-of-pocket expenses.